jckouame/EclipseTrainingSlides/slides.md

 - Both solutions are almost the same
     - Both need a new launch delegate
-    - The first also provide a new launch config type
+    - The first also provides a new launch config type
     - The second re-uses existing launch config types
 <br><br>
 - Base choice on the UI presented to the user
-    - Let's go over the two UIs
 <br><br>
 - Code differences are minor

 ---
 title: Launch Delegate exercise
-build_lists: true
+build_lists: false

 - Create a new Launch Delegate for *C/C++ Application*
     - Reset to **DSF7.2_START**